Mesothelioma Wrongful Death Lawsuit

 • Other expenses

-Asbestos Wrongful Death Settlement Amounts
+Mesothelioma Wrongful Death Settlement Compensation Amounts

-That said, some notable mesothelioma wrongful death settlements include:
+Some of the firm’s past mesothelioma wrongful death settlements include:

 • $6.3 million for the family of an Iowa asbestos worker